Tencent backs digital rights startup Pex in $57M round – TechCrunch

-Pex, a startup aiming to giving rightsholders more control over how their content is used and reused online, has raised $57 million in new funding.
+Pex, a startup aiming to give rightsholders more control over how their content is used and reused online, has raised $57 million in new funding.

 The round comes from existing investors including Susa Ventures and Illuminate Ventures, as well as Tencent, Tencent Music Entertainment, the CueBall Group, NexGen Ventures Partners, Amaranthine and others.